neil3d/UAnimatedTexture5/README.md

 ## Compatibility

-The plugin should work on all platforms the Unreal Engine 5 supports, but it has not been tested on every platform.
+The plugin should work on all platforms the Unreal Engine 5 supports, but only been tested on the following platform:
 - [x] Windows 64
-- [ ] MacOS
+- [x] MacOS

 ## Screenshots